 What to Expect

-If you are past 37 weeks and your blood pressure is moderately elevated, your health care provider will likely advise you to deliver early.
-This may involve getting medicines to start (induce) labor or having a cesarean delivery (C-section).
+If you are past 37 weeks and have been diagnosed with preeclampsia, your health care provider will likely advise you to deliver early.
+This may involve receiving medicines to start (induce) labor or delivering the baby by cesarean delivery (C-section).

 If you are less than 37 weeks pregnant, the goal is to prolong your pregnancy as long as it is safe.
 Doing so allows your baby to develop longer inside you.

 - If your preeclampsia is severe, you may need to stay in the hospital to be monitored closely.
 If the preeclampsia remains severe, you may need to be delivered.

 - If your preeclampsia is mild, you may be able to stay at home on bed rest.
 You will need to have frequent checkups and tests.
 The severity of preeclampsia may change quickly, so you'll need very careful follow-up.